-If you want to start a business and get a head start without having to reinvent the wheel, franchising or brand licensing may be right for you.
+If you want to open a business without having to start from scratch, franchising or brand licensing may be right for you.

 While both methods are popular among small business owners and entrepreneurs, they aren’t the same.
-Let’s look at the differences between franchising vs. licensing, their pros and cons, the costs involved in each business model and how to decide which one is right for you.
+Let’s look at the differences between licensing vs. franchising.
+We’ll explore the pros and cons of each business model, the costs involved and how to decide which one is right for you.

-Franchising is a method used by existing brands to distribute their products or services more widely.
-In a typical franchise structure, the franchiser establishes a brand’s trademark and business system while the franchisee pays a royalty for the right to do business under the franchisor’s name and processes.
+Franchising is a method used by existing brands to more widely distribute their products or services.
+In a typical franchise structure, the franchiser establishes a brand’s trademark and business system while the franchisee pays a royalty for the right to do business under the franchiser’s name and processes.

-Brand licensing refers to the establishment of a license agreement in which the original owner of a brand (the licensor) gives permission to a company (the licensee) to produce or market a product or service.
-The licensee can produce, promote, and distribute the product or service and, in exchange, the licensor will get royalties from the sale.
+Conversely, brand licensing refers to the establishment of a license agreement in which the original owner of a brand (the licensor) gives permission to a company (the licensee) to produce or market a product or service.
+The licensee can produce, promote and distribute the product or service, and in exchange, the licensor will get royalties from the sale.

 One of the key differences between licensing and franchising is the amount of control involved.
 A franchiser retains a lot of power over its franchisees by supplying the business model, determining the territory of operation and enforcing the use of standardized marketing materials.